-It’s not every day that a new entity enters the wholesale data centre market and so consequently Kao Data has received its fair share of attention, helped in no little part due to its sheer size and level of investment.
+It's not every day that a new entity enters the wholesale data center market and so consequently Kao Data has received its fair share of attention, helped in no little part due to its sheer size and level of investment.

 According to Kao Data, the campus is set to add huge capacity and future organic growth opportunities for customers, representing one of the largest developments in the UK.

 “The ever-expanding data economy continues to drive the need for IT capacity.
 Kao London One provides highly resilient capacity and connectivity for national and international businesses,” says Kao Data CEO Jan Daan Luycks.